livekit/python-sdks/examples/whisper/README.md

 ## Whisper example

 [Whisper](https://github.com/openai/whisper) is a speech-to-text model from OpenAI.
 It ordinarily requires 30s of input data for transcription, making it challenging to use in real-time applications.
-We work around this by limitation by padding shorter bursts of speech with silent audio packets.
+We work around this limitation by padding shorter bursts of speech with silent audio packets.

 ## How to run the demo